Bazaar Mosque: Overview

 The mosque is situated in the historic bazaar of Kruje (the Derexhiku Bazaar), known as Akce Hisar in Ottoman times.
-Built by Ottoman Albanian beys, the mosque was closed during the Communist dictatorship and its minaret was torn down.
+Built by Ottoman Albanian beys, the mosque was closed during the Communist dictatorship and its traditional-style stone minaret was torn down.
 The mosque was reopened in 1991 and a new minaret was subsequently erected.

-During the renovation by the Turkish Cooperation and Coordination Agency (TIKA) in the 2010s, the antique ornate and interior painting of the Bazaar mosque was lost.
+During the renovation by the Turkish Cooperation and Coordination Agency (TIKA) in the 2010s, the antique ornate and interior painting of the Bazaar mosque got lost due to whitening.